Quantum Temporal Fusion Transformer: Quantum Temporal Fusion Transformers

-Now interesting fact that variable selection network and static covariate encoders are building upon GRN.
-Now we construct QGRN in the previous section, if we replace the QGRN in the place of GRN in both variation selection network and static covariate encoders the we get corresponding quantum variation selection network and quantum static covariate encoders.
+Variable selection network and static covariate encoders are built upon GRN.
+Now we have already constructed QGRN in the previous section.
+If we replace GRN by QGRN in both the variation selection network and the static covariate encoders, we derive the corresponding quantum variation selection network and quantum static covariate encoders.